 Volunteering provides a means to impact the community in a positive and meaningful way.
 Community service allows students to work with people from different backgrounds and majors while enabling them to gain valuable life experience, skills, and hands-on learning.
 Also, it helps students give back to society, explore personal issues, and even have fun!

-What activities count as Community Service?
+What activities count as community service?

-Consider your Community Service Commitments
+Community Service Commitments

 Before you commit to an activity, ask yourself these questions:

 - How much time do I have to commit?

 - Which talents or skills do I have to offer?